Title II & Digital Accessibility Programming

 Students with computers and whiteboards

-The following resources are from the Spring 2025 Building Inclusion through Digital Accessibility workshop series.
+The following resources are from the Spring 2025 Digital Accessibility workshop series.
 Participants learned what it means to implement digital accessibility and how enhancing digital accessibility in your courses positively impacts all students.
 We introduced participants to the most common types of accessibility features that tend to show up across commonly used programs.
 Universal Design for Learning (UDL) is a framework that moves beyond accessibility to provide options and flexibility that enhance learning for all students.
 In the final recording, the basic principles of UDL were shared and participants learned how to implement UDL in their courses.

 Workshop Resources